Vyacheslav Schwarz: Biography

 While at the Lyceum, his drawings attracted the attention of the art faculty and he was able to study under Arseny Meshchersky, who introduced him to oil painting.
 In 1859, he was graduated with a gold medal and the rank of "Class IX" in the Civil Service.
-Later that year, he was given permission to audit classes at Saint Petersburg State University, where he came under the influence of Nikolay Kostomarov.
+Later that year, he was given permission to audit classes at Saint Petersburg Imperial University, where he came under the influence of Nikolay Kostomarov.
 He had already begun attending classes at the Imperial Academy of Arts, to study military art with Bogdan Willewalde but, fascinated with Professor Kostomarov's lectures, his first paintings were devoted to ancient Russian history.

 Travel abroad

 In 1861, he spent six months abroad, primarily in Berlin, where he honed his skills with Wilhelm von Kaulbach and Julius Schrader.
 Upon returning, he presented his painting of Ivan the Terrible with the body his murdered son and was disappointed to receive only a silver medal.
 The following year, he created illustrations for The Song of the Merchant Kalashnikov by Lermontov and Prince Serebrenni by A. K. Tolstoy.